hudaynazarovbabageldi/hudaynazarovbabageldi/README.md

 ### Hi there 👋, my name is Babageldi
 #### I am web developer

-- 🔭 I’m currently working on Portal
+- 🔭 I’m currently working on Flipgoo
 - 🌱 I’m currently learning and using: